yasincelebi/axios-tracker/README.md

 ### `axios.defaults.axios-tracker = { track: true }`

 You can also set `axios-tracker` to `true` in `axios.defaults` to track all requests by default.

+## Warning

+This is a work in progress.
+It is not ready for production use.
+All risks are on you.